 Since some of my writing leans toward the violent, I take exception to this argument.
 Full disclosure: one of my stories involves a mass shooting.
 Yet it’s obviously a parable about white collar helplessness, not a story encouraging senseless gun violence.

 Maybe that’s why “violent books” get a pass in this proposed boycott.
 Maybe it’s understood that books are meant to teach us something, whereas videogames put your finger behind the trigger.

 Yeah, well so does INFECTED, my survive-your-own zombie apocalypse book.
 It puts you at the heart of adrenaline fueled deplorable choices.
 But it’s adult entertainment, and I think that should be the point.
-How about instead of banning adult entertainment, we call for parents to take an active roll in screening their children’s entertainment?
+How about instead of banning adult entertainment, we call for parents to take an active role in screening their children’s entertainment?

 “I think you know there’s violence in the world, tragedies happen, blame the playmakers.
 It’s a Western.
 Give me a break.” –Quentin Tarantino, on the violence in Django Unchained.
 According to BBC, he’s tired of defending his films each time the US is shocked by gun violence.

 Violent entertainment has never once made me fear for my life.
 Nor has it made me consider taking the life of another.
 Just as playing tug-o-war with your dog won’t make him want to rip out your jugular.
 Riding a roller coaster shouldn’t make you want to jump off a cliff.
 In fact, it should do the opposite.
 The itch should be scratched.